Skip to main content

 attachment = Image.Remote(url = imageUrl), // You can also pass Image.Local(uri)

-topicId = foodRecipeId, // The id of the Octopus topic.
+groupId = foodRecipeGroupId, // The id of the Octopus group.
 Null if default.

 catchPhrase = "Tried the canelés?
 Tell us how good they were!", // Less than 84 characters